mdbootstrap/material-design-for-bootstrap/README.md

 **What's new?**

 It's Small but important update which integrates MDB with the latest alpha version of Bootstrap 4.

-Fixed:
+**Fixed:**

-Blinking cursor within Material Select on IOS
+-Blinking cursor within Material Select on IOS
-Bug with dropdown colors inside the Navbar
+-Bug with dropdown colors inside the Navbar

-Improved:
+**Improved:**

-.mobile-nofixed class to keep Fixed Navbar fixed only on large screens New components:
+-.mobile-nofixed class to keep Fixed Navbar fixed only on large screens

-Tags
-Parallax
+**New components:**

+-Tags
+-Parallax
-Bootstrap 4 update
+-Bootstrap 4 update

-.offset-\*-\* instead of col-\*-offset-\*
+-.offset-\*-\* instead of col-\*-offset-\*
-New markup for breadcrumb
+-New markup for breadcrumb
-.tag instead of label
+-.tag instead of label

 ###MDB 4.1.0